qoherent/ria-hub-docs/docs/content/Help/faq.md

 ## What is Swagger?

-[Swagger](https://swagger.io/) is what Gitea uses for its API documentation.
+[Swagger](https://swagger.io/) is what RIA Hub uses for its API documentation.

-All Gitea instances have the built-in API and there is no way to disable it completely.
+All RIA Hub instances have the built-in API and there is no way to disable it completely.
 You can, however, disable showing its documentation by setting `ENABLE_SWAGGER` to `false` in the `api` section of your `app.ini`.
-For more information, refer to Gitea's [API docs](development/api-usage.md).
+For more information, refer to RIA Hub's [API docs](development/api-usage.md).

 You can see the latest API (for example) on https://try.gitea.io/api/swagger